StackOverflowIsBetterThanAnyAI/pico-w-clock-oled-display/README.md

 The default time zone is equal to Europe/Berlin, but it can easily be changed in the `initialize_time.py` file by referring to [the official docs](https://timeapi.io/swagger/index.html).

-Every new day, the time is synchronized again by reconnecting to the Access Point, if it is available.
+Every new day at 00:00:00 (can be edited in the `main.py` file), the time is synchronized again by reconnecting to the Access Point, if it is available.